Protein supplements, in general, are very popular for anyone who wants to lose weight or gain muscle.

 Here’s why you’ll like it:

 Great Flavour and Mixes Well – this vegetarian blend is designed to be mixed with milk or your favorite beverage.
 It tastes nice on its own.
-However, it is similar in flavour to infant oatmeal.
+However, it is similar in flavor to infant oatmeal.
 If you’re not keen on drinking it on its own, you also have the option to mix it easily with other drinks.
 You’ll be pleased to know that this drink is designed to dissolve quickly and does not leave a chalky texture or aftertaste.

 Summary: Despite Puritan Pride’s trustworthy status, I still feel inclined to state that this product is something you need to be careful of.
 You’ll find very little information on it online and even on the Puritan Pride website, you don’t see a complete list of additives that could cause allergic reactions.